 Dog bites make up one of the most common causes of personal injury claims in the U.S. Additional statistics on dog bites include:

-- About 4.7 million people are bit by dogs each year
+- About 4.7 million people are bitten by dogs each year

-- Half of dog bite fatalities are children under the age of 10
+- Half of the dog bite fatalities are children under the age of 10

 - Approximately 100 children are victims of dog attacks each day